- Philly Represent!

 I add a pear and spinach to lunch – I once again felt the need to chew and have something else on top of juice.
 The pear tastes AMAZING – as in better than I ever thought a piece of fruit could.
 This strikes me as funny because day 1 when I had a pear I thought it nothing special and even a little boring.
 My taste buds must be alive and refreshed.
 I’ve read that one of the benefits of cleansing is your taste buds get sort of “reset’ and you in turn enjoy simpler foods.

 When I finish my last juice that afternoon I’m sort of sad that the cleanse is over.
 I definitely feel rejuvenated and more in touch with my cravings.
 I’m not as excited about tortilla chips and chocolate as normal.
 My side effects weren’t all that bad given some of the cleansing journals I’ve read.
-I think this may be because I tend to eat fairly healthfully on a consistent basis.
+I think this may be because I tend to eat healthfully on a consistent basis.

 The aftermath of the Suja Juice Cleanse